Linked fate

-Linked fate is a concept in political science which describes the mechanism by which group consciousness leads to political cohesion among members of a social identity group.
-It originated in African-American studies, as individuals who perceived their fates as individuals to be highly linked to those of other in-group members were posited to be more conscious of the group's interests as whole when making political decisions (such as voting).
-Furthermore, notions of linked fate have been observed among Asian Americans, Hispanic Americans and Muslim Americans.
+Linked fate is a concept in political science coined by Michael Dawson in 1994, defined as the degree to which an individual believes that what happens to their own racial group will affect their own well-being and life chances.
+Linked fate describes the mechanism by which group consciousness leads to political cohesion among members of a social identity group.
+Based on the black utility heuristic and originating in African-American studies, Dawson describes how individuals who perceived their fates as individuals to be highly linked to those of other in-group members were posited to be more conscious of the group's interests as whole when making political decisions (such as voting).
+Grounded in the social identity theory and self-categorization theory, linked fate relies on the assumption that African Americans' shared experiences and subjugations result in the formation of their concept of self by contrasting their status in the racial hierarchy to Whites and recognizing that being Black shapes their experiences across multiple social boundaries.
+Furthermore, predictors of linked fate vary outside of the black-white paradigm where notions of linked fate have been observed among Asian Americans, Hispanic Americans and Muslim Americans.